Trump is promising new steps to tackle homelessness and crime in Washington

 The moves Trump said he was considering included bringing in the D.C.
 National Guard.

-Mayor Muriel Bowser questioned the effectiveness of using the Guard to enforce city laws and said the federal government could be far more helpful by funding more prosecutors or filling the 15 vacancies on the D.C.
+Mayor Muriel Bowser, a Democrat, questioned the effectiveness of using the Guard to enforce city laws and said the federal government could be far more helpful by funding more prosecutors or filling the 15 vacancies on the D.C.
 Superior Court, some of which have been open for years.

 Bowser cannot activate the National Guard herself, but she can submit a request to the Pentagon.